DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If the players use the *Keeper’s Whistle* to summon a **wereraven** guard, a gregarious **wereraven** named Stefan Zalenski appears two minutes thereafter and agrees to keep watch.

 If the players don’t think to summon a **wereraven** using the *Keeper’s Whistle*, Ireena volunteers to keep watch, producing a nightingale’s trilling whisper to alert the party if anything approaches.
-(If she does, Ezmerelda casts *darkvision* to grant Ireena darkvision for the following eight hours..
+(If she does, Ezmerelda casts *darkvision* to grant Ireena darkvision for the following eight hours.
-## M3b.
+## L4b.
 Underground Spring
 <span class="citation"><em>This area corresponds to Z4.
 Underground Spring (p.
 203).</em></span>

 This area is largely as described in <span class="citation">Z4.
 Underground Spring (p.
 203)</span>.
 However, the area is lit by amber clumps of fungus, not torches.